What is Open Syllabus?

 Tell me more.
 What is a syllabus?

 For our purposes, a syllabus is a document that provides a detailed description of a class or class section beyond what one would find in a course catalog (we have also begun to collect catalog data).
-We collect a wide variety of documents that meet this crition, including reading lists and descriptions produced by curricular portals.
+A wide variety of documents meet this critia, including reading lists and descriptions produced by curricular portals.
 The resulting archive is very heterogeneous.
-Not all syllabi contain all the major elements.
+Not all syllabi contain all of the major elements.
 Around 50% of syllabi contain assigned readings.
 A bit over 50% list learning outcomes.

 All of the syllabi in the current collection are English language documents –- including from universities where English is not the primary teaching language.
 Eventually we will create workflows for the large but currently hidden non-English portions of the collection.